 - Speed up the recipe.
 Make this recipe move along quicker by skipping the saute in both cooking methods.
 It’ll still be delicious!

 - Cooking methods.
 If using an Instant Pot, it can cook all in one pot.
-The stovetop method requires cooking the rice separately and then combining it.
+The stovetop method requires cooking the rice separately and then combining it .Just be sure to omit the extra liquids (vegetable broth) since it isn’t needed when using precooked rice.

 How To Store